5 Great Italian School in Sicily

 Sicilia Italian Language School – PALERMO

-Palermo is by far my favorite city in Sicily.
-You should envisage learning Italian in Palermo if you plan a medium-long stay (at least three weeks).
-This is a city of many different facets, and it will take a little before you get the hang of it.
-Palermo is a love or hate place, and you won’t be able to say that until you stay there for a while
+Palermo is without a doubt my favorite city in Sicily.
+If you intend to stay in Palermo for an extended period of time, you should consider learning Italian at least three weeks.
+This is a city with many facets, and it will take some time to get a feel for it.
+Palermo is a place you either love or despise, and you won’t know which until you live there for a while.

-Scuola Sicilia offers Italian courses for students of all levels and numerous cultural activities that will take you around the city and unravel its essence.
-The school is small and has a familiar touch.
-Do not expect to find fancy premises and cutting edge classroom material.
-But the one place where you get a real first-hand experience of life in Sicilian metropolis.
+Scuola Sicilia provides Italian courses for students of all levels, as well as a variety of cultural activities that will take you around the city and help you discover its essence.
+The school is small and has a homey feel to it.

 - Plenty of museums